From the Minnesota Alumni Weekly, May 1930.

 You Can Help!

 Despite having a little in the way of information available online, I've managed to compile the above biography of Melkeor Kjorlaug, and although what I've written could be considered a decent overview of his life and public career, many aspects of his life remain a mystery, including information on his parents, childhood, early education, marriage and later years.
-For any descendants or others who may know more on this intriguingly named man, I'd like to invite you to contact me via the site's Facebook page or comment box here.
+For any descendants or others who may know more about this intriguingly named man, I'd like to invite you to contact me via the site's Facebook page or comment box here.
 I'd be interested in any and all information you may have concerning Mr. Kjorlaug and his career in the public forum!

 A few hours after putting the above article online my "You Can Help" segment shown above received a reply from SNIAPH Facebook fan Chris Heffner, who related to me a very interesting discovery.....Melkeor U.S. Kjorlaug's middle name may not have been "United States", at least according to his Texas death certificate.
 Through Chris' findings, Mr. Kjorlaug's middle names were "Urdahl Shelldrup", and with that information in hand, I can honestly state that I am now thoroughly confused!